The Computer Vision Industry

 Mirada Medical (Oxford, UK).
 Software for medical image analysis and diagnosis based on computer vision research.

-Object Recogntion for Mobile Devices
+Object Recogntion and AR for Mobile Devices

 Mobile Acuity (Edinburgh, UK).
 Visual product recognition and search for mobile devices.